SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 and the ``is`` operator performs a type cast and indicates whether the cast failed.

-They have the following form:
+Type-casting operators have the following form:

 .. syntax-outline::